BeanCheeseBurrito/Flecs.NET/README.md

 > Only Windows, MacOS, and Linux builds on x64 Mono are supported.
 IL2CPP, web, and mobile support are planned for the future.

 > [!Caution]
-> The Unity package is incomplete and extremely unstable.
+> The Unity package is incomplete and will be dropped in a future version.
 Flecs.NET is not recommended to be used with the Unity game engine.

 ## Running examples